Rajan Parrikar Photo Blog

 Narkasur – The Prince of Darkness

-The Hindu festival of Diwali (Deepavali) has multiple interpretations, all having their basis in the triumph of virtue over vice.
+The Hindu festival of Diwali (Deepavali) has varied interpretations, each rooted in the triumph of virtue over vice.

 As a boy I looked forward to the Narkasur Nite, and the preparations in the days leading to it animated us little fellas.
 Although much has changed since those days, the spirit of the event persists.
 These photographs were taken in 2007.